Overview of OA in Nigeria:

-According to the Internet world statistics (2011) the Internet usage in Nigeria has grown from 200,000 users in the year 2000 to about 44 million users in 2011.
-This implies that the current percentage of Nigerian population that now have access to the Internet either from public internet cafes, workplace or their homes is 28.3%.
+According to the Internet world statistics (2014) the Internet usage in Nigeria has grown from 200,000 users in the year 2000 to about 70 million users as of June 2014.
+This implies that the current internet penetration (% of Nigerian population) is 39.7%.

 The potential barriers to Open Access in Nigeria include:

 - Low level of awareness of the potentials of Open Access amongst researchers and scholars, librarians, publishers/editors of scholarly journals and policy makers.

 - Low level of awareness of the potentials of Open Access amongst organizations that sponsor research activities in Nigeria.